Pixel-Master/File-Find/README.md

     * **Limit folder depth**: Toggle to include/exclude subdirectories or their subdirectories.
 Entering a custom number sets the maximum amount of subdirectories in which files are still included.
       * `0` or `No subfolders` means that ony the files directly in the specified directory will be included
       * `1` means only the files in the folders that are directly in the specified dir will be considered...
+    * **File contains**: Allows you to search in files.
+Input must be in the file content.
+This option can take really long.
+The input is case-sensitive and only supports raw text files such as `.txt`, MS-Office and PDFs are not supported.
     * **Only search for folders or files**: Toggle to only include folders or files in the search results.
     * **Search in system files**: Toggle to include files in the system and library folders.